 - Tone – every morning and night to balance the skin’s ph.

 - Moisturize – every morning and night.
 Even oily skin needs moisturizer to keep it hydrated.
 Be sure to use one made for your skin type.

 - Protect– every morning as a barrier to the environmental factors mentioned above.

 This may seem like a lot of work but it actually only takes about 3 minutes in the morning and 2 minutes at night.
 Once you get used to it, it becomes as routine as brushing your teeth, and just as important!
 I’ve been doing it for so long that if I don’t something feels terribly wrong.
 And I definitely notice the difference!

 As I said above, I look like my mother.
 Here are pictures of my mother (left) and me (right) at about the same age.
 These are un-retouched photos, other than some slight lightening.
 My mother lived a very hard life and therefore aged very quickly, as is evident here.
 I’ve made my own life challenging, more than I like to admit at times!
 However, I have always taken care of my skin and tried to live a healthy life.
 It seems to have paid off to some degree anyway!

 If you want to stay younger looking do what you can even if genetics have other plans.
 Now that I am over 50 I’m starting to catch up with some of my mom’s looks and gravity – more sagging and bagging 🙁 But I continue to watch what I put into my body and onto my skin to look and feel my best!

 And, to help you on the outside:

-Mary Kay has 5 fabulous skin care lines, including one specifically for men!
-In my next post I will feature one set – what it includes, who it is best suited for, and how to use it.
+Mary Kay has 6 fabulous skincare lines, including one specifically for men!
+In future posts, I will feature one set at a time – what it includes, who it is best suited for, and how to use it.